Graduates in University of Lynchburg’s Class of 2018 celebrated Commencement Saturday with a nod to the past and a look forward to their future.

 ‘Excited to see what the future holds’

-Senior class president Sara Severens ’18 spoke about some of the experiences that defined her Lynchburg College experience.
+Senior class president Sara Severens ’18 spoke about some of the experiences that defined her University of Lynchburg experience.
 She noted that there is a lot of change coming to campus — a new name and a new residence hall, for example.
 She asked her classmates to think about the multitude of aspects that will not change.

 “As our beloved school transitions to become the University of Lynchburg over the summer, … I encourage every one of you to remember the people that I hope made you fall in love with this school as much as I have,” she said.
 “Lynchburg is not about a name, or new buildings, or rebranding, or a restructure.
 It is about the people that make up every classroom, department, staff, team, and club on this campus. … I love Lynchburg, and I know that when we visit in five, 10, or 20 years, it will still be the connections that I formed with people that will be the most present in my mind.